-What Kind of Retainers Can I get?
+What Kind of Retainers After Braces I Can get?

 Retainers come in two varieties – Fixed and Removable.
-They both work similarly, but it will depend on your previous treatment which one is best for you based on the orthodontist’s opinion.
+They both work similarly, but it will depend on your previous treatment and which one is best for you based on the orthodontist’s opinion.

 Can I Make it Fit Again?

 If you can’t comfortably put your device back in your mouth, contact your orthodontist and schedule an appointment.
-During the visit, they will examine both the teeth and retainers to identify what needs adjusting.
+During the visit, they will examine the teeth and retainers to identify what needs adjusting.
 They may be able to adjust a Hawley-type appliance or replace it with clear plastic so that it fits perfectly into place again.

-How Will I Know My Retainer no Longer Fits?
+How Will I Know My Retainer No Longer Fits?

 Clear plastic retainers are easily affected by heat, so if you leave the retainer in a hot place for too long, it’s likely to lose its proper shape.
 If this happens, you can switch to your backup retainer or schedule a visit with an orthodontist who will examine and replace the damaged one.